Last updated: 18th May 2022

 The NHS Confederation will not sell your information to any third party.

-As an individual you have explicit rights under general data protection regulation:
+As an individual you have explicit rights under general data protection regulations: